Skip to main content

 Counterfactuals appear in several forms across evaluation approaches:

 Randomised Controlled Trials (RCTs) create the gold-standard counterfactual by randomly assigning participants to treatment and control groups.
-Randomisation ensures the groups are statistically equivalent at baseline, so any post-intervention differences can be attributed to the programme.
+Randomisation ensures the groups are statistically equivalent at baseline, so any post-intervention differences can be attributed to the program.

 Contribution analysis takes a different approach when counterfactuals cannot be constructed: it builds a causal story through evidence that alternative explanations have been ruled out, rather than through direct comparison.